Class-size reduction: Economics of smaller classrooms

-Given the current uncertainty of national financial markets, some commentators have encouraged policymakers to consider whether implementing or broadening class-size-reduction policies is feasible in a time of major budget cuts.
+Some commentators have encouraged policymakers to consider whether implementing or broadening class-size-reduction policies is feasible in a time of major budget cuts.

 However, teacher magazine polls show that greater than 70% of current teachers cite large class sizes as one of their primary barriers to both job satisfaction and their ability to teach.
 This has led proponents of class size reduction argue that CSR is in fact highly cost effective.
 They note that low teacher retention rates lead to higher retraining costs and contribute to the current lack of qualified teachers.
 When faced with a constant flux of new teachers, student achievement has also been shown to suffer.

 Students who go on to finish their education also bring more value to their communities causing some economists to suggest that smaller class sizes may pay for themselves internally, although other economists question this.
 An analysis of the Tennessee STAR study demonstrated that the economic benefits from higher achievement alone would be expected to yield twice the cost of reducing class size.
 A meta-analysis of CSR literature revealed that the benefits of smaller class size outweighed the cost in all but three of the 112 peer-reviewed studies.
 However, one prominent study looking at the program's effect on long-term average wage earnings of students who participated in STAR by linking the data from the experiment to IRS tax records 26 years later disagrees.
 One of the main findings of this study was that class size does not have a significant effect on earnings by age 27.
 However, the authors themselves do not consider their evidence to be conclusive and should thus be discounted.
 One valid finding, though, was that students who had teachers with greater education training and work experience were more likely to achieve higher earnings later in life.
 Additional findings were that students who were put into smaller classes were more likely to graduate high school and to, later, attend college.